cocazzz/Ctf-Library-and-writeups/README.md

 <br>♦ description :
 <br>Can you crack this one + flag txt file + python file
 <br>♣ Solution :
-Given the encryption and decryption  code, we notice that the encryption is using a key generated randomly to create the cipher so all we need to do is to find the encryption key . but when observing the encryption methode we see that ```len(key)==6``` and every character of the key is interacting with one character of the flag until the key letters are over so the encryption methode uses the first character of it again .
+<br>Given the encryption and decryption  code, we notice that the encryption is using a key generated randomly
+to create the cipher so all we need to do is to find the encryption key . but when observing the encryption methode we see that ```len(key)==6``` and every character of the key is interacting with one character of the flag until the key letters are over so the encryption methode uses the first character of it again .